iamyazi/ygo-x-lor/README.md

             "roomlistport": 7922
         }

-Note that you must add a comma before you paste this server.
-It should look something like this (ignore the different ip in the picture. the correct ip is the one listed above):
-Image
 4. Check if everything is set up correctly by launching the game after you've done steps 1, 2, 3:
   a.
 Click on Repositories at the top left and check if 'runeterra' says 100%.
   b.
 From the Main Menu, click on Decks and select 'Runeterra' from the Ban List drop-down, then select 'Allowed' from the Limit drop-down, then click Search.
 You should then see the YGO x LOR cards in your client.
   c.
 From the Main Menu, click on Servers, then select 'YGO x LOR' from the Server drop-down.
 If you get no errors, you're good to go!

 How to play with others using YGO x LOR cards:

 1. Make sure you have a deck that abides by the Runeterra banlist in your client.
 2. Go to Servers and select the 'YGO x LOR' server from the drop-down Server menu.
 3. Host/Join a game!